 By the very nature of the mimicry, trickster butterflies (known as Batesian mimics) are less common than their poisonous counterparts in order to keep up the masquerade.
 Adding to the confusion, different poisonous, and so distasteful, species look similar so predators only have to learn a few different patterns (known as Mullerian mimicry).
 A well studied example are the distasteful Heliconius butterflies of the neotropics (pictured above).
 One species may have many different appearances as each variation mimics a different distasteful butterfly living in a different place.
 It is as if the butterflies are working together across evolutionary time for the greater butterfly good.

-Some butterflies use the most common rainforest insect to protect their caterpillars from predation.
-The caterpillar of some species can release a pheromone to convince ants that it is one of them.
-The caterpillar mimics the ants’ own larvae, living inside the nest where it’s looked after by hundreds of workers until emerging from the nest as an adult (a video showing this amazing relationship is below).
+Some butterflies use the most common rainforest insect – ants – to protect their caterpillars from predation.
+The caterpillar of some species can release a pheromone to convince the ants that it is one of them.
+The caterpillar mimics the ants’ own larvae, living inside the nest where it’s looked after by hundreds of workers before emerging from the nest as an adult.

 Despite the reasons for their beauty, all these rainforest butterflies create a truly remarkable display of colour as they fly majestically across rivers and atop the canopy in the world’s tropics.
 Their beauty can also be a curse however, as enthusiasts ironically endanger some butterfly species by removing them from the gene pool for collections.